rapidsai/clx/README.md

 ```
 docker-compose up
 ```
-By default, all GPUs in your system will visible to your CLX container.
+By default, all GPUs in your system will be visible to your CLX container.
 To choose which GPUs you want visible, you can add the following to the `clx` section of your `docker-compose.yml`:
 ```
 environment:
       - NVIDIA_VISIBLE_DEVICES=0,1